michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 - n: (physics) a brief event in which two or more bodies come together
 - n: a conflict of opposed ideas or attitudes or goals
 ### Family
+- collision: collisions+
-collision: collisions+;collide: collided, collider, collides, colliding, collision;collider: colliders
+- collide: collided, collider, collides, colliding, collision
+- collider: colliders
 ### Examples
 - The Federal Aviation Administration says the collision occurred shortly after 5:30 p.m. near Aero Country Airport.
 - This vignette gets its bathetic comedy from the collision of two scales: the immensity of war and its mass casualties hitting against private comforts.